akraino-edge-stack/sdt/cicd/playbook/README.md

 the same way as the admin account for edge nodes described in `deploy/playbook/README.md`.

-Generally, you can control the ARM build server from the "main" (x86) build server.
-Run the setup script there:
+After the configuration above, you can install the ARM build server by running the following command on the deploy server.
 ```
 ansible-playbook -i ./hosts setup_arm_build.yml
 ```